Close Menu

 Subscribe

-Living Vicariously Through TV and Movies: Good or Bad?
+Movies & TV: Is Living Vicariously Through Them Good or Bad?

 Most people watch television and movies regularly these days.
 We live in a binge-worthy society where the latest hot Netflix series is trending on Twitter in less than a day or two, and the newest Marvel movie is the only thing people are talking about for weeks.